Welding carts that you buy at Northern tool or Harbor freight or other places can be pretty cheap and flimsy.

 The only slight problem is that it has some light rust on it from being outside for a month or two.
 So I decided to try a 3M bristle disc on it to remove rust and hot rolled mill scale and it worked out great.

-A friend of mine told me about it and I found one on Amazon for around 25 dollars so I got one.
+A friend of mine (Roy Crummy Crumrine) told me about this product and I found one on Amazon for around 25 dollars so I got one.

 I have tried lots of different disks and wheels to remove mill scale and most of them load up after only a few minutes and then quit working.
 A wire wheel works ok from removing light rust but for mills scale, a wire wheel just does not work very well ... and besides it slings wire bristles and sticks in your clothing in the worst possible places.
 You feel me?